What is a Schrebergarten or Kleingarten? Germany’s Little Gardens

 What is a Schrebergarten?

-Basically, a Schrebergarten is a little plot of land, usually at the edge of a city.
-Because so many Germans live in apartments without yards, the Schrebergarten gives them a chance to get out in the fresh air and plant a garden.
-There are around 1 1/2 MILLION of these little gardens in Germany (which is why they seem to be everywhere).
+A Schrebergarten is a little plot of land in a community of little plots, usually at the edge of a city- a community garden or allotment, but with space for a shed, hut, or tiny house.
+People rent their own fenced space, or Schrebergarten, often for years and even generations.
+Because so many Germans live in apartments without yards, the Schrebergarten allows them to get out in the fresh air and plant a garden.
+Germany has around 1 1/2 MILLION of these little gardens, which is why they seem to be everywhere.

 How did the Schrebergarten Movement Start?